claudioc/node-htmx-ts-starter-kit/README.md

 # Express + TypeScript + HTMX starter kit

+## Important
+I created a [similar starter kit](https://github.com/claudioc/node-htmx-ts-starter-kit/) using [Fastify](https://fastify.dev/), which nowadays I believe is a better choice over Expressjs, for several reasons. **I will then consider this starter kit "deprecated" and I am not adding any more features or fixes to it**.

 Motivation: **I am sick of React and frontend building and bundling issues.
 I just want to build staff**.

 The goal of this starter kit is to provide a slightly opinionated but super simple way to get started with a project that has some logic on the backend and some logic on the frontend.
 A typical use case could be a single page that fetches some information from a third-party API, but you also want to have a small backend where to keep your API keys and maybe a cache to avoid hitting a rate limit on those external API.